20 HSA/FSA Eligible Gym Memberships and Studios for 2026: How to Qualify

 1. Click “Shop Now” to get dropped into the qualification step.
 This is where you will answer questions about your medical history to determine whether or not a fitness membership is an appropriate medical intervention for your needs.

 2. Receive your LMN if eligible.
-Independent licensed practitioners review your submission and issue an LMN if your fitness expenses are deemed medically appropriate for your condition.
+An independent licensed clinician will review your submission and issue an LMN if your fitness expenses are deemed medically appropriate for your condition.

 3. Submit for reimbursement.
 Send your gym receipts and LMN to your HSA/FSA administrator and get reimbursed.